tdbianco/starter-hugo-academic/content/post/2021-07-21-the-assumptions-of-linear-regressions/index.en.md

 projects: []
 ---

-T-tests and ANOVAs are all special cases of a Linear Regression.
+T-tests and ANOVAs are all special cases of Linear Regression.
 A Linear Regression is an equation defined by the essential formula of a straight line:

 > `y = a + bx`

-For example, these are the equations of a straight lines when we put numbers instead of `a` and `b`:
+For example, these are the equations of straight lines when we put numbers instead of `a` and `b`:

-> `y = 2.5 + 3x # a = 2.5 and b = 3`
+> `y = 2.5 + 3x #a = 2.5 and b = 3`
 >
-> `y = 6.36x # a = 0 and b = 6.36`
+> `y = 6.36x #a = 0 and b = 6.36`

 In practical terms, these equations describe the relationship between `x` and `y`.
 Back in school, when we attended math class, we were given data to fill in `x` as numbers on the Cartesian `x` axes - for example, numbers between 1 and 6.
 Then, we needed to recognise by what factors (a - 2.5 - and b - 3 -) we needed to increase and multiply `x` to get `y`.
 That's how we were able to plot straight lines starting from equations: